InfinityByTen/BlockLinAlg/README.md

 # BlockLinAlg
-Scipy and Numpy based module for Linear Algebra Routines with blocked structure
+BlockLinAlg is planned to be a Scipy and Numpy based module for Linear Algebra Routines with blocked structure

-Just a basic outline for now.
-BlockVector __add__ works with a warning.
-To be seen how to handle that.
-A verification function to be added.

-BlockMatrix is more set up.
-Will have to setup a matrix-vector product.
+This is the setup for a Block Class that encapsulates different matrices. numpy dense and scipy sparse are direct targets for now.
+Eventually the possibility of type agnostic matrices can be considered.

+The BlockMatrix and the upcoming BlockVector classes are planned to be derived classes of scipy.ndarray to make the background work smoothly.
+A way to restrict / cast the ndarray elements to Block objects is sought.

+This piece of software is still under active development (as on May 2016); comments, suggestions and improvements are always welcome.
+At the juncture, this is an incomplete, yet functional outline for the intended module.
+Kindly direct your correspondence to  dua<at>math<dot>tu<hyphen>berlin<dot>de.

+Cheers!
+Aseem Dua